- Asked by: Michael Russell, MSP for South of Scotland, Scottish National Party

 Answered by Iain Gray on 1 November 2002

-To ask the Scottish Executive what data is available to indicate that the proposed e-tail venture at the former steelworks site at Ravenscraig would be a success.
+To ask the Scottish Executive whether the decision to proceed with the proposed e-tail venture at the former steelworks site at Ravenscraig is based on any research evidence of success from other comparative sites internationally.

 Answer